 Scaling & DerivativesYou know, one of the issues with recorded classes is that people don't bother to show up to class!
 I swear, on the first day of class, there were a lot more people sitting here than there are today.
 I don't blame them; it's super convenient to view lectures on your own time… ‘‘Did I make some comment about not getting paid?’’
 Today we'll do some more derivations about properties of the Fourier transform.
 Just like last time, we'll talk about the sort of logic behind these sort of arguments; and again, we'll leave the rigor police off-duty.
 Properties of F.T.LinearityThe F.T. is a linear transformation; that is, the F.T. of a sum is the sum of the F.T.; and if you multiply a function by a constant, it's that same constant times the F.T>.
 The whole point of this princple of superposition is that if you can write a system as a sum of different components, you can just sum of the F.T. of each of the parts.
 Life is really nice when things are linear.
 Now this is a sort of property we take for granted.
 The more interesting property is the Shift theorem.
-The Shift theromWhat happens to the F.T. if the time is delayed by constant ?
-We want to find the fourier transfrom of , which is Notational note
+The Shift theromWhat happens to the F.T. if the time is delayed by constant We want to find the fourier transfrom of ![]() Notational note

-If we take , we end up with The subtle thing here is what happens when is negative!
-Then the limits of integration swap around when we change variables to , and we'll need to introduce an overall minus sign to put them back to and .
-So this time the result looks like with a minus sign!
+If we take ![]() The subtle thing here is what happens when ![]() with a minus sign!
 And to combine the two cases into one equation, we put an absolute value around the a outside the Fourier transform.
 There's a number of comments to make here:

 This means that… Stretching and squeezing

-If , then:
+If

-If , then:
+If

 The consequence is that you can't have a function that's concentrated both in time and in frequency!
 If you try to squeeze it in the time domain, you stretch it in the freq domain, and vice versa if you try the other way.